 We thus proceed to model NGC 6503 with both a thin and a thick layer.
-As in Schaap, Sancisi, & Swaters (2000), we find that plausible models with co-rotating thick and thin layers have similar morphologies to our one-component models.
-We therefore explore models where the thin and thick layers have the same column density profile shape and rotation profile shape, but where the thick layer has a total column density and rotation velocity that are lower than that in the thin layer.
+As in Schaap et al. (2000), we find that plausible models with corotating thick and thin layers have similar morphologies to our one-component models.
+We therefore explore models where the thin and thick layers have the same column-density profile shape and rotation profile shape, but where the thick layer has a total column density and rotation velocity that are lower than that in the thin layer.

-Fig. 15d shows one of our better models of NGC 6503 with this morphology.
-The thin layer has a FWHM of 0.5 kpc.
-The thick layer has a FWHM of $4.5 \,\mathrm{kpc}$, and rotates $25 \,\mathrm{km \ s^{-1}}$ slower at all R compared to the thin disk.
-The thin:thick layer column density ratio is 4:1.
+Figure 15(d) shows one of our better models of NGC 6503 with this morphology.
+The thin layer has an FWHM of 0.5 kpc.
+The thick layer has an FWHM of 4.5 kpc and rotates 25 km s-1 slower at all R compared to the thin disk.
+The thin:thick layer column-density ratio is 4:1.
 We see that the morphology of the position-velocity slice within the optical disk approaches that seen in the data.
-However, the model also predicts detectable lowvelocity gas at larger R in the position-velocity slices as well as large-scale, low-intensity emission in the channel maps which are not observed in the data.
-Increasing the column density ratio between the HI layers alleviates the discrepancies in the outer disk and channel maps, but the models then fail to reproduce the "beard" across the optical disk for plausible differences in velocity between the layers.
-We therefore find that this class of models, too, fails to reproduce the positionvelocity slice and channel map morphology at all locations in the HI disk.
+However, the model also predicts detectable low-velocity gas at larger R in the position-velocity slices as well as large-scale, low-intensity emission in the channel maps which are not observed in the data.
+Increasing the columndensity ratio between the H I layers alleviates the discrepancies in the outer disk and channel maps, but the models then fail to reproduce the "beard" across the optical disk for plausible differences in velocity between the layers.
+We therefore find that this class of models, too, fails to reproduce the positionvelocity slice and channel map morphology at all locations in the H I disk.

-Finally, we invoke 2-component models where the thick, low column-density, lagging HI layer is truncated beyond the optical radius.
-One of our better models with this morphology is shown in Fig. 15e.
-The thick layer has a FWHM of 4.5 kpc, and rotates $25 \,\mathrm{km\ s^{-1}}$ slower at all R compared to the thin disk.
-Within the optical radius (R = 3.55'), the thin:thick layer column density ratio is 4:1, and the thick layer has zero column density farther out.
-This model is the only one in Fig.15 that reproduces the morphology of the major axis position-velocity slice as well as the channel maps.
+Finally, we invoke two-component models where the thick, low column-density, lagging H I layer is truncated beyond the optical radius.
+One of our better models with this morphology is shown in Figure 15(e).
+The thick layer has an FWHM of 4.5 kpc and rotates 25 km s-1 slower at all R compared to the thin disk.
+Within the optical radius (R=3.55), the thin:thick layer column-density ratio is 4:1, and the thick layer has zero column density farther out.
+This model is the only one in Figure 15 that reproduces the morphology of the major axis position-velocity slice as well as the channel maps.
 While not shown here, this is also the case for the advancing half of the disk, as well as for other channels and slices in the cube.

-Given the sensitivity of our data, we estimate that truncated 2-layer models with combinations of column density ratios between 4:1 and 6:1, velocity lags between $20 \, \mathrm{km \ s^{-1}}$ and $40 \, \mathrm{km \ s^{-1}}$, and thick layer FWHM between $3 \, \mathrm{kpc}$ and $5 \, \mathrm{kpc}$ could reproduce the data.
-However, the column density ratio between the thin and thick disks outside the optical disk must be $\gtrsim 10:1$ in order to escape detection at the 3-5 σ level.
-We therefore conclude that the extra-planar HI layer in NGC 6503 extends only out to its optical radius.
+Given the sensitivity of our data, we estimate that truncated two-layer models with combinations of column-density ratios between 4:1 and 6:1, velocity lags between $20\,\mathrm{km\ s^{-1}}$ and $40\,\mathrm{km\ s^{-1}}$ , and thick layer FWHM between $3\,\mathrm{kpc}$ and $5\,\mathrm{kpc}$ could reproduce the data.
+However, the column-density ratio between the thin and thick disks outside the optical disk must be $\gtrsim\!10$ :1 in order to escape detection at the $3\!-\!5\sigma$ level.
+We therefore conclude that the extraplanar H I layer in NGC 6503 extends only out to its optical radius.